Your Chicago Business Deserves a Fighter in Your Corner.

 HOW & WHERE WE HELP

-Commercial Tenant Legal Services Throughout Northeastern Illinois Tailored to Small Businesses
+Commercial Tenant Legal Services Throughout Chicago Tailored to Small Businesses

 Every situation is unique.
 Our office will analyze your lease, your landlord’s actions, and the applicable laws to build the strongest possible defense for your business.
 Our attorneys handle commercial eviction and landlord tenant cases in all of the following counties.
 If your business is located in any of these areas, we can help.